-We will want to look around your yard and ask you some questions.
+Your builder will want to look around your yard and ask you some questions.

-We can design and install any type – steel, vinyl, bamboo – that might be suitable for your house.
+They can design and install any type – steel, vinyl, bamboo – that might be suitable for your house.

-We will pick from various leading manufacturers and their materials.
+They will pick from various leading manufacturers and their materials.

 A key point with residential fencing is that it should go with the look of your home regarding architecture, style and color.